leoyu037/cheatsheets/software_design_principles.md

   will be to get rid of it.
-If new requirements can't be fulfilled within the contraints of an existing design, consider whether the system needs to be redesigned before "bolting new functionality on" to the existing system, which weakens and muddles the overall design.
+If new requirements can't be fulfilled within the contraints of an existing design, consider whether the system needs to be redesigned before "bolting new functionality on" to the existing system, which weakens/muddles/mutates the overall design.
 Rewriting a system shouldn't be as expensive as one might think if it already uses modular components.
 - __Don't try to build complex pieces of software.
 Look to glue existing single responsibility components together in simple ways.__ Bias towards using